30

 VIBE 13/25

 Here’s the weird thing.
 I liked going to A’s games.
-Despite the fact that the structure is the worst in baseball, I often leave the Coliseum wanting to go back, even as current ownership has allowed the stadium to fall further behind its rivals.
+Despite the fact that the structure was the worst in baseball, I often left the Coliseum wanting to go back, even as current ownership allowed the stadium to fall further behind its rivals.

-Is it the grit of the place which reminds me of my past trips to old Tiger Stadium in Detroit?
+Was it the grit of the place which reminds me of my past trips to old Tiger Stadium in Detroit?
 Or perhaps the glow of the California sun?
-Maybe it’s because the place smells like an old-timey stadium.
-It could be because you feel welcome by a game staff that makes you feel like they’re genuinely grateful that you’re there.
+Maybe it’s because the place smelled like an old-timey stadium.
+It could be because you felt welcome by an excellent game staff that made you feel like they’re genuinely grateful that you’re there.
 Or because peeing in a trough seems right when at a ball game.
-Or because every other stadium offers a pristine experience, while an A’s game offers an old-school blue-collar authenticity.
-The Coliseum is Major League Baseball’s last remaining dive bar, and stands out amidst a sea of upscale gastropubs.
+Or because every other stadium offers a pristine experience, while an A’s game offered an old-school blue-collar authenticity.
+In the end, The Coliseum was a dive, but that made it stand out amidst a sea of upscale gastropubs.

 While crowds are embarrassingly small, fans who show up are among the best in baseball.
 On some games, you may still get some loud, music-playing, flag-waving fans filling the outfield.
 When the A’s were a contender, there was a vibrancy and intensity that rivals anything on the east coast.
 A BART trip after a big A’s win is a hoot.
-Hell, my last game had an announced crowd of 5,100 (which felt generous), and the place got rolling when the home team rallied for a walk-off win.
+Hell, my last game two games resulted in walk-off wins for the Home Nine.
+Both had announced crowds of less than 5,600, but they had some atmosphere and juice.

 GALLERY